uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 student must grade, the number of students who must grade each response, and start and due dates.
 All fields are required.

-To specify peer assessment settings:
+To specify peer assessment settings, follow these steps.

 #.
 Locate the **Step: Peer Assessment** heading.
 #.
 Next to **Must Grade**, enter the number of responses that each student must grade.